Skip to Content

 The hawksbill sea turtle is typically brownish or purplish on its carapace and has a pattern of overlapping scales that form three to seven short longitudinal lines.

-Key hawksbill sea turtle habitat areas include coral reefs, mangrove swamps and seagrass beds in warm tropical waters although there have been some hawksbill populations recorded inhabiting rocky shores and sandy beaches as well.
+The hawksbill’s diet consists mainly of sponges but also includes mollusks such as octopus, urchins, and seaweed.
+Key hawksbill sea turtle habitat areas include coral reefs, mangrove swamps, and seagrass beds in warm tropical waters.
+However, some hawksbill populations inhabit rocky shores and sandy beaches.

 What Is Being Done to Save the Hawksbill Sea Turtle?